nitinupadhyaya/karmic-blog-content/blogs/Paradoxical-Intention.md

 ## Where Spiritual Surrender Enters

-In the :contentReference[oaicite:3]{index=3}, surrender is not passivity.
+In the Bhagavad Gita, surrender is not passivity.
 It is action without attachment to results.

 You act fully.
 But inwardly, you release ownership of outcomes.